nmarks99/reaction-wheel/RW CAD/README.md

+# CAD
-# Most of the CAD in this folder is for the 3D printed parts used in the initial reaction wheel prototype.
+Most of the CAD in this folder is for the 3D printed parts used in the initial reaction wheel prototype.